aybouzaglou/Thread-Autotask-Insight-Expander-Extention/README.md

 ## Credit
 All credit for the messenger goes to Thread (getthread.com).
 This is just a front‑end convenience layer to make it easier to use inside Autotask.
+GPT 5 for Helping me with the code